Why Does Feeling Left Out Hurt So Much? Coping With Rejection

 8. Positive self-talk

 Remind yourself who you really are.
 Give yourself the pep talk you need so that your self-esteem is not hurt.
 It’s on you to keep your morale high and positive self-talk will do just that.
+Don’t sink into the rabbit hole of feeling left out by your friends and family.

 9. Make new friends